iamdcj/javascripts/core/asynchronicity/promises/README.md

 #### [Methods](methods)

-Promises allow you to handle the result of a promise once it has resolved, i.e. the promise object, and also the actual promises instances, via a number of built-in [tethods](methods).
+Promises allow you to handle the result of a promise once it has resolved, i.e. the promise object, and also the actual promises instances, via a number of built-in [methods](methods).

 ---